The Oregon Connectivity Assessment and Mapping Project (OCAMP)

 Project Summary

-If you’d like to learn more about the methods applied in developing Priority Wildlife Connectivity Areas, this recording of the Winter 2023 meeting of the OCAMP Stakeholder Committee provides a comprehensive project review:
+If you’d like to learn more about the methods applied in developing Priority Wildlife Connectivity Areas, the recording of the Winter 2023 meeting of the OCAMP Stakeholder Committee, below, provides a comprehensive project review.
+You can find more information about PWCAs here.

 species